MOUNTAIN BLOG

 Photo: Self

 So, what do you get up to when left to your own devices for 2 days, alone in the mountains?
 First thing to do?
 Get naked!
-I stripped and bathed in the sunshine.
+I stripped off and bathed in the sunshine.

 Within 2 hours, I turned bright red and realised my pale skin had had enough of the sun and I should retreat into the hut.
 There I found and read a small book of short stories from Southern Africa; including stories by Doris Lessing, Alan Paton and Nadine Gordimer.
 I also found the latest 'Trail' magazine and brushed up my knowledge of trail-running equipment, shoes and nutrition.
 I played solitaire, but found that decidedly uninteresting.

-I heard tiny paws, scurrying around the hut and spotted the mouse that inhabits the Thomas Hut; an interesting creature with amazing agilty, managed to climb in a plastic packet hanging from a shelf and out again, up the rough walls of the hut with absolute ease and confidence.
+I heard tiny paws, scurrying around the hut and spotted the mouse that inhabits the Thomas Hut; an interesting creature with amazing agility, managed to climb in a plastic packet hanging from a shelf and out again, up the rough walls of the hut with absolute ease and confidence.
 An example to anyone with rock-climbing aspirations ... not that I was doing any climbing at all!

 Kloof Corner Ridge : Grade C